vitaly-t/pg-rx-listen/README.md

     });
 ```

-And so on, you can use it with any other library that exposes [Pool] instance.
+And so on, you can use it with any other library that exposes the [Pool] instance.

+For further details, see the [Library API](https://vitaly-t.github.io/pg-rx-listen).

 [node-postgres]:https://github.com/brianc/node-postgres